Easy To Moderate

-Some trekkers choose to load their bags onto a mule or potores while on the Nag Tibba trek.
+Some trekkers choose to load their bags onto a mule or potores while on the Dayara Bugyal Trek.
 Although we don’t encourage it, if you do choose to offload, then a daypack is required.
 You will need to carry water bottles, rainwear and emergency medicines.
 The campsites are the only place you can find your main backpack, which contains most of your equipment.

 One day backpack is a small version of backpack which is generally of 20 – 30 ltr capability.